Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

-\begin{theorem} Two tied (resp. bonded) flat motifs supported by the same lattice are \textit{tied (resp. bonded) isotopic} if and only if they differ by a finite sequence of surface isotopy moves, tied (resp. bonded) surface isotopy moves, the classical Reidemeister moves and the (allowed) tied (resp. bonded) isotopy moves. \end{theorem}
+\begin{proposition} Two bonded (resp. tied) (flat) motif diagrams are \textit{bonded rigid vertex or topological vertex isotopic (resp. tied isotopic)} if and only if they differ by a finite sequence of surface isotopy moves, bonded (resp. tied) surface isotopy moves, the classical Reidemeister moves and the respective bonded (resp. tied) isotopy moves. \end{proposition}

-The moves in Theorem~\ref{thm:tied/bondedmotifisotopy} generate the {\it tied (resp. bonded) motif isotopy}.
-Moreover, by the discussion in the beginning of this section, Theorem~\ref{th:equivalence} applies for tied (resp. bonded) DP tangles, as follows:
+The moves in Proposition~\ref{thm:tied/bondedmotifisotopy} generate the \textit{bonded rigid vertex or topological vertex (resp. tied) motif isotopy}.
+Moreover, by the discussion in the beginning of this section, Theorem~\ref{th:equivalence} applies for bonded (resp. tied) DP tangles, as follows: